 Video: Deborah Santiago, COO and vice president for policy at Excelencia in Education

-Video: Kati Haycock, president of the Education Trust
+Video: Kati Haycock, former president of the Education Trust